 Of late I’ve been slowly moving some of my posts to my other blog.
-The posts in question seemed misplaced in contrast to most of the content appearing here, hence the reason for the move.
+The posts in question seemed misplaced compared to the rest of the content appearing here; hence the reason for the move.

-While doing this, I was forced to confront one major roadblock: the posts, while few, had already been indexed on Google SERP.
-As such, simply deleting these posts and moving them to my other blog would have little effect on their index status on the search results, at least in the next few months.
+While doing this, I was forced to confront one major roadblock: the posts, while few, had already been indexed on Google search results.
+As such, by simply deleting these posts and moving them to my other blog would have little effect on their index status on the search results (at least in the next few months).

 A better approach, and the one that’s recommended from a SEO perspective, is to do permanent 301-redirects to the new URLs in the new blog.
-This way, not only will my readers find the content they were looking for (instead of getting a 404) but Google Bots will also follow their new locations on my other blog, hence retaining their position in the search result pages.
+This way, not only will my readers find the content they were looking for (instead of getting 404 pages) but Googlebot will also follow their new locations on my other blog, hence retaining their position in the search results.

-Using the Remove URL Tool to Remove Blogger URLs
+Using the URL Removal Tool to Remove Blogger URLs

 To avoid this, I decided to remove the URLs from the search results using Search Console’s Remove URL Tool.

-3. Once you’re done verifying your site, make sure to add other properties of all its variations, that is: www/non-www and http/https versions.
-So for instance, you may have four properties as follows:
+- Once you’re done verifying your site, make sure to add the www/non-www and http/https versions as properties.
+For instance, you may have four properties as follows:

 Step 3: Removing the URLs